 In August 2019 the church hosted an exhibition to remember Stanley Sadler, killed on the 15th August 1918.
 This provided an opportunity to include in the exhibition details of the Sadler brothers who served and survived the WW1 conflict:

 - Fred Sadler: although we do not know which regiment Fred served with, he is recorded as an absent voter (absent due to military or naval service) in 1918.
+(NB: Further research confirmed that Fred served with the Norfolk Regiment, Sergeant 22591, was wounded in 1916 and Mentioned in Despatches in 1918).

 - Arthur Sadler: he served in the Royal Navy from June 1917 until February 1919.